Covid 19 coronavirus: Four more deaths, NZ death toll reaches 9, 17 new cases today

 The Covid-19 death toll is now nine, including six from the Rosewood cluster.

-Bloomfield said he had lost his two parents and knew how hard it would be to be denied access to loved ones, and the blanket ban on visiting people infected with Covid-19 was being reviewed.
+Bloomfield said he had lost his two parents and knew how hard it would be to have access to loved ones denied, and the blanket ban on visiting people infected with Covid-19 was being reviewed.

-The processes around the six aged care residential facilities and rest homes where Covid-19 has been detected, including how visits were allowed, were also being reviewed to learn any relevant lessons.
+The processes around the six aged-care residential facilities and rest homes where Covid-19 has been detected, including how visits were allowed, were also being reviewed to learn any relevant lessons.

-More funding for the sector would be announced later this week, he said.

 There are 17 new cases of Covid-19 to report since yesterday - made up of eight new confirmed cases and nine new probable cases.